Joseph Marie de Pernety: Carl Friedrich Gauss

-After Jena, as the Grande Armée approached Brunswick, the home of Carl Friedrich Gauss, he was contacted by a family friend, the mathematician Sophie Germain, deeply concerned that Gauss might suffer the same death as Archimedes.
-De Pernety took steps to ensure he was safe - though the explanation for this was met with a blank response from Gauss, who had never heard of a lady from Paris named Sophie Germain.
-This slight confusion was clarified by Germain in a swift letter: "General Pernety informed me that he made my name to you.
+After Jena, as the Grande Armée approached Brunswick, the home of Carl Friedrich Gauss, he was contacted by a family friend, the mathematician Sophie Germain, who worried that Gauss might die in the war, comparing him to Archimedes.
+De Pernety took steps to ensure he was safe - though the explanation for this was met with a blank response from Gauss, who had never heard of a Sophie Germain.
+Germain later clarified in a letter: "General Pernety informed me that he made my name to you.
 This leads me to confess that I am not as unknown to you as you may think, because, fearing the sense of ridicule associated with a female scientist, I previously preferred to adopt the name Monsieur Le Blanc to communicate to you those notes you had indulged me in reading..."

 Awarded Commander of the Legion of Honour on 3 May and Major General on 11 July, he was awarded the Commander's Cross of the Military Order of Maximilian Joseph of Bavaria by the King of Bavaria.
 In 1809 Pernety commanded the artillery of the 4th corps in the army of Germany under the orders of Marshal Masséna, and had the necessary boat bridges built across the Danube to capture the island of Lobau.
 After the battle of Essling, he took charge of the artillery on the island, which he surrounded with strong batteries.
 During the battle of Wagram, Marshal Masséna publicly praised General Pernety, who was created a Baron of the Empire and Grand Officer of the Legion of Honour on 21 July of the same year.

 French artillery during the retreat from Russia in 1812, by Wojciech Kossak.

 In 1810, after the peace, he carried out the mission of drawing the border between Austria and Bavaria, and on this occasion received the Grand Cross from Maximilian Joseph of Bavaria.
-Commander of the artillery in Hamburg, he was replaced there on March 14, 1811 by Basile Baltus de Pouilly.
+Commander of the artillery in Hamburg, he was replaced there on March 14, 1811, by Basile Baltus de Pouilly.
 He then moved to the Grande Armée to take part in the Russian campaign in 1812.
 On September 5, 1812, he took charge of the Compans division, with 30 artillery pieces and marched along a treeline, turning the enemy's position.
 He had the honor of starting the Battle of Borodino and contributing to the capture of the Russian redoubts with skillfully directed fire.
 On the 25th of the same month, he took command of the artillery of the cavalry reserves and brought it back almost entirely to beyond the Berezina.
 However, many men and horses fell victim to the cold.
 On March 11, 1813, Pernety obtained second command of the artillery of the Grande Armée.
 In this capacity he rendered important services at the battles of Lützen and Bautzen, so much so that he received the Grand Cross of the Order of Reunion on May 3.
 The battles of Dresden, Leipzig and Hanau allowed him to distinguish himself again.